ismet55555/yojenkins/docs/source/usage.md

 ## Local Jenkins Server Setup Using Docker

 `yojenkins` offers an easy way to quickly set up a local Jenkins server within a Docker container.
-This containerized server is set up and ready to go to tinker with `yojenkins`.
+This containerized server is set up and ready to go to use to test `yojenkins`.

 !!! warning "Warning"
-    The locally containerized server set up using `server-deploy` is for development, training, or testing purposes only. **Do not** use this server for production use.
+    The locally containerized server set up using `server-deploy` is for development, training, demonstration, or testing purposes only. **Do not use this server for production use.**

 !!! note "Note"
-    You must have Docker installed and running.
+    For the locally containerized server to work, you must have Docker installed and running.
-    See [Docker installation guide](dev_things/docker.md) on how to install Docker.
+    See [Docker installation guide](docker_install.md) on how to install Docker.

+### Deploying the Local Jenkins Server

-Run the following `yojenkins` command to set up a local and containerized Jenkins server:
+Run the following `yojenkins` command to set up a local and containerized Jenkins server.

 ```bash
 yojenkins server server-deploy
 ```

+If this is the very first time running this command, it will take a minute or two to complete.
+Any subsequent time will be faster since the base image has already been downloaded

 Note that this command can be run without any specified options or arguments.
 All default options should work out of the box.
 However, you can use the `--help` option to see all available